alesya-h/live-components/README.md

 ## I want to see it!

-Live example is deployed to https://hypercards.net .
-Open it in two windows and see how adding/changing todos in one window adds/changes them in both.
-Sources are under `examples/todomvc`.
+Clone the repo, cd into `examples/todomvc` and run `boot dev`.
+After that you may open http://localhost:3000 in two windows and see how adding/changing todos in one window adds/changes them in both.

 ## How to use it?